hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 ### Illustrative usage of watcher

+One possible way of integrating the watcher API into go-perun is suggested.
+The suggestion tries to make minimal changes to how the watcher is currently being used.

+#### Setup

 Similar to the other components, an instance of watcher must be initialized and passed to the `client.New` API.